Alan Turing: Treasure

 In the 1940s, Turing became worried about losing his savings in the event of a German invasion.
-In order to protect it, he bought two silver bars weighing 3200 oz and worth £250 (in 2022, £8,000 adjusted for inflation, £48,000 at spot price) and buried them in a wood near Bletchley Park.
+To protect it, he bought two silver bars weighing 3200 oz and worth £250 (in 2022, £8,000 adjusted for inflation, £48,000 at spot price) and buried them in a wood near Bletchley Park.
 Upon returning to dig them up, Turing found that he was unable to break his own code describing where exactly he had hidden them.
 This, along with the fact that the area had been renovated, meant that he never regained the silver.

 Engagement

 In 1941, Turing proposed marriage to Hut 8 colleague Joan Clarke, a fellow mathematician and cryptanalyst, but their engagement was short-lived.
 After admitting his homosexuality to his fiancée, who was reportedly "unfazed" by the revelation, Turing decided that he could not go through with the marriage.

 Chess

 Turing invented a hybrid chess sport, earlier than chess boxing, referred to as round-the-house chess, one player makes a chess move, then that player runs around the house, and the other player must make a chess move before the first player returns.